audtorch.transforms¶

 The downmix is done by one of these methods:

-replace last desired channel by mean across itself and all remaining channels'crop'
+'mean'replace last desired channel by mean across itself and all remaining channels'crop'drop all remaining channels

 - Parameters